-Vanguard Total Stock Market Index Fund Admiral Shares: Maximum Diversification For Risk-Averse Investors (MUTF:VTSAX)
+Vanguard Total Stock Market Index Fund Admiral Shares: Maximum Diversification For Risk-Averse Investors (VTSAX)

 VTSAX mirrors the CRSP US Total Market Index or Benchmark when it comes to equity sector diversification.
 As of April 30, 2020, the Fund's total net assets are $822.4 million, consisting of 3,513 stocks.
 The net assets of the ten largest holdings comprise 22.9% of the entire portfolio.

-Microsoft (NASDAQ:MSFT) and Apple (NASDAQ:AAPL) are the top two holdings, while Procter & Gamble (PG) and UnitedHealth Group (UNH) round up the Top-10 list.
+Microsoft (MSFT) and Apple (AAPL) are the top two holdings, while Procter & Gamble (PG) and UnitedHealth Group (UNH) round up the Top-10 list.

 Risk factors to consider